 Jackson made unsuccessful runs for the Democratic nomination for U.S. president in 1984 and 1988, losing to Walter Mondale in 1984 and to Michael Dukakis in 1988 (both elections were ultimately won by Republican candidates: Ronald Reagan and George Bush Sr.).
 He became a familiar face on television, often as a guest on talk shows and as host of his own show on CNN, Both Sides with Jesse Jackson (1992-2000).

-He married the former Jacqueline Lavinia in 1962.
+Jesse Jackson married the former Jacqueline Lavinia in 1962.
 Their son, Jesse Jr., was elected to the U.S. House of Representatives in 1994… The elder Jackson admitted in 2001 that he was the father of a daughter, Ashley, who had been born out of wedlock in 1999 after Jackson had an affair with a worker at the Washington PUSH offices… Jackson is no relation to pop star Michael Jackson… Jackson’s Rainbow PUSH coalition is no relation to the Rainbow Coalition established in Chicago by Black Panther Party Chairman Fred Hampton in the 1960s.